seleniumbase/SeleniumBase/examples/ReadMe.md

 ## Running SeleniumBase Scripts

+(NOTE: If you didn't install SeleniumBase properly, these scripts won't work.
+Installation steps include "``pip install seleniumbase``" and/or "``python setup.py install``" from the top-level directory.)

 To makes things easier, here's a simple GUI program that allows you to kick off a few example scripts by pressing a button:

 ```bash